 The Pulsed Dye Laser delivers a concentrated beam of light that heats the proteins in the walls of the affected blood vessels, which causes them to coagulate.
 This damages the blood vessels without harming the surrounding skin.
 Treatment takes just a few minutes to complete and requires no downtime.
 You will notice your beautiful, even complexion become apparent over the next few weeks as the body’s immune system naturally removes the damaged vessels.

-Request your personal facial vein treatment consultation with us by calling 303.683.3235 or completing our online contact form today.
+Request your Facial Veins, Redness, and Vascular Lesions Treatment consultation with us by completing our online contact form today or by calling 303.683.3235.
 Colorado Skin & Vein serves Englewood and the greater Denver, CO area.